 Given where most make-up is applied — eyes and lips — it may be better to side-step make up altogether until you’ve resolved or identified any skin or sensitivity issues, especially if they’re on the face.

 For lips, Tinted Lip Balm by low-salicylate brand Cleure contains only plant butters, beeswax, vitamin E and mineral colour (mica, TiO2), and can impart some colour in place of lipstick.
 Ere Perez Beetroot Cheek & Lip Tint is all natural and low-allergen — mainly beetroot, blue agave, glycerine, methyl cellulose and a generally ‘safe’ preservative in potassium sorbate.
-In the UK, PHB’s Lip Tints are worth a look — plant butters, mineral colours and vitamin E.
+In the UK, you can get it from MyPure.

 For loose, pure mineral foundation, consider either Inika or Bare Minerals.